Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Introduction

 Besides, instead of working with the autocovariance matrix $\widehat \Sigma_\yy(\tau)$, we are dealing with the symmetrized version $\widehat \Sigma_\yy(\tau) \widehat \Sigma_\yy^{\tp}(\tau)$ in our analysis.
 From the technical aspect, the matrix $\widehat \Sigma_\yy(\tau) \widehat \Sigma_\yy^{\tp}(\tau)$ could not be decomposed into a matrix with independent entries like the covariance matrix $\widehat \Sigma$ does.
-Therefore, the common ideas and regular techniques of some existing works in large random matrix theory such as \cite{BaiYao2008} and \cite{CaiHanPan2017} are not applicable directly in our work.
+Therefore, the common ideas and regular techniques of some existing works in large random matrix theory such as \citet{BaiYao2008} and \citet{CaiHanPan2017} are not applicable directly in our work.
 Consequently, as the first work on CLT for large autocovariance matrices under less restricted assumptions, we need a new approach to establish the asymptotic normality for the empirical eigenvalues $\{\lambda_i\}$.
 Moreover, the approach we develop here could potentially be applied to other types of products of covariance-type matrices.

 Another important contribution of this paper is a novel autocovariance test which is built on the developed CLT for $\{\lambda_i\}$.
 It is well known that when the data dimension $p$ increases with sample size $T$, directly comparing and testing the equivalence of two autocovariance matrices is infeasible due to the ``curse of dimensionality''.
 The major idea of the proposed so-called autocovariance test is to compare the autocovariance of the low-dimensional common-factor time series.
 It is equivalent to testing whether spiked population eigenvalues of two high-dimensional autocovariance matrices are the same.
 It is worth mentioning that, as the CLT involves some unknown parameters, we propose an AR-sieve bootstrap to derive a feasible test statistic.
 Furthermore, the proposed test statistic is powerful under some local alternative hypotheses, which are demonstrated via theoretical results and various simulation designs.
+This autocovariance test is not only in its own interest but also motivates other statistical inferences such as statistical clustering analysis on multi-population high-dimensional time series.
+In this paper, we construct a new hierarchical clustering approach based on the autocovariance test.
+It is applied to multi-country mortality data, for which we group those countries with similar low-dimensional autocovariances.
+The clustering results are consistent with findings in common literature on mortality studies.